PolygonAndPixel/eda/README.md

  - [gfortran](https://gcc.gnu.org/fortran/) (or any other Fortran compiler.
 Just change the flag in the corresponding makefiles within the folder `src/Minimzer/*/`)
 You may want to change the links in the Makefile at root for your libraries.

+## Usage
+Compile using `make release` at root.
+Go to `build/apps` and execute `eda` using one of the following parameters:
+ - poly (run [PolyChord](https://arxiv.org/abs/1506.00171) with every test function)
+ - maps (run [MAPS](https://pdfs.semanticscholar.org/3261/1cd9eaa917d5bdcccd688799768afbd63579.pdf) with every test function)
+ - sample (sample the whole space for every test function)
+ - multi (run [MultiNest](https://ccpforge.cse.rl.ac.uk/gf/project/multinest/) with every test function)

 ## Known Problems
 PolyChord currently uses the same parameters for all functions.
 This leads to a very long run on gaussian shells.
+A similar problem occurs for MultiNest where it does not find the shells.